Jesus' love is constant in this time of disruption

 Worship in person at 9am or online with our Facebook Livestream.
 Later in the week, the service will be posted below.
 We rely on your ongoing financial support.
 Please continue to give by sending checks to Our Savior's 4831 Grand Ave, Duluth, MN 55807 Or, give through Vanco electronically: Our Savior's is charged a fee of $.20/per transaction plus .09% for this service.
 You do not need to sign in/sign up for a one-time gift.
 Thank you for your generosity.

-Worship 9am in person or anytime online or at home
+Worship 9am in person, livestream on Facebook, or anytime online

 “Let all that you do be done in love.”
 First Corinthians 16:14